JorgeCoke/qwikly-stack/README.md

 npm run db:seed     // Seed database
 ```

-## How to deploy to fly.io
+### How to deploy to fly.io

 - Install fly.io CLI: https://fly.io/docs/hands-on/install-flyctl/
-- Create an app: `fly launch` (Rename your app)
+- Create an app by running `fly launch` in your root project folder (Rename your app)
 - Create a volume for SQLite (1 GB): `fly volumes create qwikly_stack_volume --size 1` (Now you can use "/qwikly_stack_volume/main.db" as DATABASE_URL)
-- Create a ".env.prod" file a import your secrets running: `cat .env.prod | fly secrets import` (Do not forget to update ORIGIN variable) or, you can add them manually one by one with: `fly secrets set DATABASE_URL=postgres://example.com/mydb`
+- Create a ".env.prod" file, update it with your PROD variables, and import your secrets running: `cat .env.prod | fly secrets import`, or, you can add them manually one by one with: `fly secrets set SECRET_KEY=secret_value`
-- Optional: Add public "build env variables" to Dockerfile files before build command (E.g: ENV PUBLIC_STRIPE_PUB="your_key")
+- Optional: Add public build time Env Variables to Dockerfile files before build command (E.g: PUBLIC_STRIPE_PUB="your_public_key")
 - Deploy your app: `fly deploy`
-- Visit your newly deployed app running: `fly open`
+- Visit your newly deployed app by running: `fly open`
+- Optional: If you want to use Github actions, just create a SecretToken for your app from your Fly.io dashboard, and save it to your Github Repository secrets

-## Linter & Formatter
+### Linter & Formatter

 ```
 npm run lint      // Run Eslint npm run fmt       // Run Prettier
 ```

-## Git Commit with Commitizen
+### Git Commit with Commitizen

 ```
 git add .          // Add files
 npm run cz         // Commit with commitizen
 ```

-## Check vulnerabilities
+### Check vulnerabilities

 ```
 npm run audit       // Run better-npm-audit